FalconView/HTML-CSS-Code-Refactor/README.md

 - CSS

 # Updates
-- Added comments - easy to read and edit the code
+- Added comments - made the code more readable
-- Changed to semantice elements - be much optimized for search engines
+- Semantically used correct elements - optimized it for search engines
-- Organized styles - easy to read and edit the code, reduce loading time of the page
+- Organized styles - easy to read and edit the code, reduce prolong loading of the page
 - Added links - easy to go back to the home page, rectified the broken navigation link
-- Added alt attributes - be accessible to those who use screen reader
+- Added alt attributes - be accessible to those who lack vision and use screen reader

 # Website
 https://github.com/FalconView/HTML-CSS-Code-Refactor